 Select your file and click the Extract option.

-Make sure the path points to the “grassblade-lrs” folder, and click Extract File(s) button.
+Make sure the path points to the “grassblade-lrs” folder, and click the Extract File(s) button.

 When the process is completed, close the extraction window, and press the reload button to see the extracted files.

 In your browser, go to https://www.yourdomain.com/grassblade-lrs it will be redirected to https://www.yourdomain.com/grassblade-lrs/Configure/Database

 - Database Name